CVliner/se_competitor_price_prediction/README.md

 Overall, inverter prices have shown an upward trend over the years.
 This reflects general market inflation, increased demand, and potential improvements in technology and features.
 Danfoss inverters are the most expensive, while Mitsubishi inverters are the cheapest.
 Vacon VFDs have stable prices with steady increases.
 Siemens and ABB show similar price trends and periodic similarities in their pricing.

 ### Recommendations
+For further observation and price prediction, it is recommended to:

+Make market segmentation of inverters and analyze the volume of VFD sales.
+Update the model and improve prediction models.
+Continue data analysis.
+Create a marketing strategy.